 "A lot of Sun's competitors' storage products support multiple operating systems, so this brings Sun to parity with those people," added John Webster, a consultant with Illuminata.
 "This is heterogeneous storage for Sun really for the first time."

 Sun's announcement is good news for newer companies that have growing storage needs but who also have a need to turn a profit, said McArthur.
 In the past such companies have had to purchase highly expensive and robust storage systems that went beyond their storage needs.
-With the modular design of the StorEdge T3, he said, Sun has given those companies the option to slowly build their storage
+With the modular design of the StorEdge T3, he said, Sun has given those companies the option to slowly build their storage network, one T3 array at a time.

 "The T3 starts at a very low cost and some of the competition out there starts at a much higher entry point," said McArthur.
 "This just gives you an alternative and it also allows you to create a more competitive environment."